gul-cpp/gul14/README.md

     tests          true           [true, false]    Generate tests
     deb-dev-name   @0@-dev        string           Debian package name for development package deb-name       @0@            string           Debian package name
-    deb-vers-ext   false          [true, false]    Debian package will use external versioning deb-vers-patch false          [true, false]    Debian package name will contain patchlevel
+    deb-vers-pack  false          [true, false]    Debian package name will contain version deb-vers-tag   v              string           Debian package uses git version tags starting with this

 The ``deb-*name`` switch can be used to configure the debian package building process with non-standard packet names.
 The substring '@0@' will be replaced by the canonical packet name (i.e. 'libgul').
 Although non-standard packages automatically conflict with standard packages care must be taken to keep the install target system consistent (i.e. install always only one variant of libgul).

 The ``deb-vers-ext`` switch forces the package names and versions to be based on the latest 'git external tag'.
 This is a tag in the git repository that does not start with 'v'.
 It is expected to give the version number to use in the form ``DESCRIPTION_major_minor_patch``, where major, minor, and patch are positive integers.

-The ``deb-vers-patch`` switch appends the number of commits since the version-tagged commit to the library and package names.
+The ``deb-vers-pack`` switch appends the version number to the library and package names.

+The ``deb-vers-tag`` option specifies how git tag start that are considered as version number tags.
+Tags selected here shall have a number after their start, in the form ``[0-9]+[._][0-9]+([._][0-9])?``.
+The actual version is deduced from this and the changelog walks the git repository to find previous versions that fit this pattern.
+Note that only the startstring is used to identify these tags, that they conform to the given regex is to be ensured by the user.

 Overview of maybe useful standard project options: